 Percy returns the helm of darkness to Hades and takes a plane to New York City where he finds Mount Olympus on the 600th floor of the Empire State Building.
 Percy meets Poseidon and Zeus for the first time and tells them everything that he knows and suspects.
 He tells them that he believes Kronos, king of the Titans who ruled in the age before the Greek gods, is getting ready to wage war on the Olympians (the Greek gods and goddesses).
 Percy has been having dreams about Kronos in which Kronos talks to him.
 Zeus doesn't want to hear it.
 Poseidon tells Percy that he is proud of him and that he must make a choice when he goes home to his mom's apartment in Queens, NY.

 That summer at Camp Half-Blood, Percy has a great time living the life of a hero.
 He procrastinates making a decision about whether he will stay at Camp Half-Blood year round, or whether he will go home and live with his mom in Queens.

-On the last day of camp, Percy is lured into the woods by his friend, Luke.
+On the last day at Camp Half-Blood, Percy is lured into the woods by his friend, Luke.
 Luke confesses to Percy that he was the original thief of the master bolt and the helm of darkness.
 He tells Percy that he serves Kronos and that Kronos is planning to defeat the Olympians and get rid of them.
 Luke vanishes, leaving a deadly scorpion to sting Percy.
 Percy nearly dies from this scorpion bite, but is rescued by wood nymphs who take him to safety.
-Percy's teacher, Chiron, nurses him back to health.
+Percy's centaur teacher, Chiron, nurses him back to health.
 Percy decides to go home and live with his mother for his seventh-grade year.